Updated October 27, 2023

-Many customers may not be willing to take part in the referral marketing program simply because they don’t know how the personal details collected will be used by the company.
+Many customers may not be willing to take part in the referral marketing program simply because they don’t know how the company will use the personal details collected.
 It is better to build rapport with the company by asking them to rate your product or subscribe to newsletters.
-Before announcing the referral marketing program, privacy clauses and confidentiality clauses should be communicated to them so that they feel confident about referring people to you.
+Before announcing the referral marketing program, privacy and confidentiality clauses should be communicated to them so they feel confident about referring people to you.

 Contacting the referred customers should be informed beforehand, mentioning the benefits and rewards for the referral marketing business.

 4. B2B marketing is time-consuming; keep the customer informed: (Referral Marketing Strategy)

-Once you get a referral and start contacting them, the customer who referred should be informed of the progress of the marketing process until the closure of the deal.
-However, care should be taken not to bombard the new potential customer with emails and phone calls which will be embarrassing for the customer who referred it to you.
+Once you get a referral and start contacting them, the referred customer should be informed of the progress of the marketing process until the deal’s closure.
+However, one must ensure that to bombard the new potential customer with emails and phone calls which will be embarrassing for the customer who referred it to you.

 5. Rewards should be timely: (Referral Marketing Strategy)

-When a reward is promised for referrals, it should be given in a time-bound manner, the same week or next month.
-When rewards are delayed or not given, the company is shutting its doors to any possible success in future referral marketing programs.
+When a referral reward is promised, it should be given in a time-bound manner, the same week or the next month.
+When there is a delay or cancellation of rewards, the company is shutting the doors to any possible success in future referral marketing programs.

-6. Make your website, social media suitable for referrals: (Referral Marketing Strategy)
+6. Make your website and social media suitable for referrals: (Referral Marketing Strategy)

-Make your website and social media suitable for sharing and rewarding, just as undergarments company My undies did.
-They created a special section called to invite to boost referral marketing business.
+Make your website and social media suitable for sharing and rewarding, just as undergarments company MeUndies did.
+They created a special ” Invite ” section to boost referral marketing business.
 They offered $20 for the customer and 20% off for the person who bought on that referral.
 Or it could be several tiers of rewards based on business volumes and not a single reward.
 Now for even small businesses, it is easy to implement referral marketing programs on the website with several apps available for customization: some of them are Ambassador, Friendbuy, Referrify, Extole, Referralcandy.